- About Hevo

-You can load your CleverTap Events to a Destination system using Hevo Pipelines.
+You can load data from your CleverTap account to a Destination database or data warehouse using Hevo Pipelines.

-The CleverTap project credentials to provide Hevo access to your CleverTap data.
+The project credentials are available to provide Hevo access to your CleverTap data.

 Log in to your CleverTap account.

-Click the Expand chevron (drop-down icon) at the top left.
+Click the Expand chevron (drop-down icon) at the top of the left navigation pane.

 From the Your Projects list, select the project from which you want to ingest data.

 In the Project page, Details tab, scroll down to the section where the project details are displayed.

 Click View next to Project ID and copy the ID.